At a Glance

-In expert circles, vitamin C is mainly known under its chemical name «ascorbic acid».
-Like all other vitamins, this substance cannot be synthesized by the human body itself and therefore has to be supplied with the daily food.
+In expert circles, vitamin C is known primarily by its chemical name, «ascorbic acid».
+Like all other vitamins, this substance cannot be synthesized by the human body, but must be obtained from the diet.

-The latest research results suggest that so-called free radicals are formed in the body under various different conditions (overexertion, stress, etc.) which, if formed in excess, may cause damage to muscles and other tissues.
+The latest research results suggest that free radicals are formed in the body under various conditions, for example in cases of overexertion or stress.
+If formed in excess, these free radicals can cause damage to muscles and other tissues.

-The ensuing result are inflammatory reactions which cause pain in the muscles but are symptom-free in other tissue (e. g. blood vessels).
-As ascorbic acid can trap such free radicals, this vitamin has unique protective functions within the metabolic processes.
+The result is inflammatory reactions that may cause pain in the muscles but are symptom-free in other tissues (e. g. blood vessels).
+Because ascorbic acid can trap such free radicals, this vitamin can perform unique protective functions within the metabolic processes.

-Ascorbic acid is a water-soluble vitamin and its main function in the body is that of a strong antioxidant.
-In this sense, it is one of the most important functions of ascorbic acid to protect LDL cholesterol against oxidative damage.
-Because recent studies have shown that structural impairments of «low density lipoprotein» (LDL) seem to enhance the disadvantageous effects of cholesterol on the development of heart and vascular diseases.
-Therefore, vitamin C is one of the most important factors of antioxidative protection for LDL.
+Ascorbic acid is a water-soluble vitamin whose main function in the body is that of a powerful antioxidant.
+In this sense, one of the most important functions of ascorbic acid is to protect LDL cholesterol against oxidative damage.
+Recent studies have shown that structural impairments of «low-density lipoprotein» (LDL) seem to enhance the deleterious effect of cholesterol on the development of heart and vascular diseases.
+Therefore, vitamin C is considered to be one of the most important sources of antioxidative protection in relation to LDL.

-Moreover, vitamin C is a key substance in the body’s own synthesis of the tissue-building substance collagen.
-This basic substance is important for the buildup of connective tissue, muscles, blood vessels, etc. Vitamin C is also an essential substance for the formation of bones and teeth.
-Ascorbic acid, due to its antihistaminergic effects, finally also supports wound healing, promotes blood formation and in this way supports the functionality of the body’s own immune system.
+Moreover, it is a key substance in the body’s synthesis of the tissue-building substance collagen.
+Collagen is vital for the healthy formation of connective tissue, muscles, blood vessels and more.
+Vitamin C is also essential for the formation of bones and teeth.
+Finally, ascorbic acid, due to its antihistaminergic effects, also supports wound healing and promotes blood formation, in these ways supporting the healthy functioning of the body’s immune system.

-It is especially important to take vitamin C in spring when, due to the season, the ascorbic acid content of the body drops.
-This vitamin is moreover metabolized to a great extent in case of colds.
-This is reflected in the fact that high doses of vitamin C (up to 8 grams), taken at the onset of a cold, may shorten the duration of the disease.
-However, ascorbic acid has hardly any effects on the prevention of colds.
+It is especially important to take vitamin C in the spring when the ascorbic acid content of the body naturally drops.
+Moreover, this vitamin is metabolized to a greater extent in the case of colds.
+This is reflected in the fact that high doses of vitamin C (up to 8 grams), taken at the onset of a cold may shorten its duration.
+However, ascorbic acid is not necessarily effective for the prevention of colds.

 One capsule contains 1000 mg vitamin C in pharmaceutical grade.

-Other ingredients: stearic acid, magnesium stearate, dicalciumphosphat, maltodextrin.
+Other ingredients: magnesium stearate, stearic acid, DiTab, maltodextrin.

-However, dosages of up to 10,000 mg per day are not unusual.
-On the other hand, daily doses of 100 – 200 mg vitamin C per day are recommended to prevent cardiac infarction.
+Most doctors and nutritional specialists recommend taking 500 – 1000 mg of ascorbic acid per day.
+Doses of 1000 mg per day are used in the majority of clinical studies, however, doses of up to 10,000 mg per day are not unusual.0 On the other hand, daily doses of 100 – 200 mg vitamin C per day are recommended to protect heart health.